 Transcranial magnetic stimulation (TMS) is an outpatient procedure used to treat depression in adults who have not had success with medication.
 TMS involves five sessions per week — each lasting 3 to 20 minutes — for up to six weeks.
 A device that emits magnetic pulses to the brain’s left prefrontal cortex is placed on the patient’s head.
 The pulses stimulate nerve cells in the brain that control mood.
 During treatment, patients will hear a clicking sound and feel a tapping sensation on their head.
 A small percentage of patients complain of mild discomfort or headaches afterward.

 Most insurance plans, including Medicare, cover TMS treatment, however Missouri Medicaid does not currently cover TMS treatment.
 For information about insurance, call us at 573-882-5688.

 Electroconvulsive Therapy (ECT)

-Electroconvulsive therapy (ECT) is a therapy in which small electric currents are passed through the brain to trigger a brief seizure and change brain chemistry.
+Electroconvulsive therapy (ECT) is an FDA-approved therapy in which small electric currents are passed through the brain to trigger a brief seizure and change brain chemistry.
 It is used to treat patients with severe symptoms of mental illness, including treatment-resistant depression, bipolar disorder, catatonia and schizophrenia.

 ECT is an outpatient procedure that is done using general anesthesia.
 Patients typically have three treatments per week.
 The procedure itself takes just five to 10 minutes.
 Patients who have not had success treating depression with medication will sometimes get better responses to medication after being treated with ECT.